Son Ho-young: 2014–present: g.o.d reunion and other activities

-In March 2023, he will hold a fan meeting 'MARCH, HO YOUNG' which will take place on March 26.
+On March 26, 2023, he held a fan meeting 'MARCH, HO YOUNG' to coincide with his birthday.

 Personal life

 In 2000, Son and three of his bandmates were injured in a car accident on the Yeongdong Expressway.
 He was the most seriously injured and required treatment in hospital.
 It was reported in March 2006, after g.o.d discontinued group activities, that Son had undergone surgery on his right knee as it had never fully recovered since the accident and that he had been performing throughout the god is Back National Tour while on painkillers and delayed treatment.

 Son's older sister is actress and VJ Son Jung-min (ko).
 They also have a much younger half-sister from their father's second marriage.
 Son and his older sister both hold American citizenship as they were born in the United States to Korean parents who were naturalized American citizens.

 His citizenship became the subject of controversy when his father's estranged second wife revealed in 2005 at a press conference that the former had recently given up his Korean citizenship and claimed that he had done so to evade mandatory military service.
 Son clarified that he had been given Korean citizenship due to an administrative error and had returned his passport at the request of the Immigration Office to correct the error.
 He was never eligible for Korean nationality due to the fact that he was born overseas to parents who did not hold Korean citizenship and thus did not meet the requirements.

 On May 21, 2013, police found the body of a woman in Son's car.
 They discovered that the woman was his girlfriend, who had borrowed his car and then committed suicide in it.
 Son's company stated that the suicide had nothing to do with her relationship to Son.
 Son Ho-young attempted to commit suicide following his girlfriend's death, on the morning of May 24, 2013.
 According to police, at 4:36 am, Son parked his car at a parking lot near Onnuri Community Church, Seoul and attempted to commit suicide using the same method as his girlfriend, by lighting butane gas inside his car.
 The car caught on fire, and as the singer tried to back away from it, a passerby noticed the fumes coming out of the car and called the police for help.
 He was then rushed to the hospital and was treated immediately, incurring no long-term damage to his health.